Featured Retail jobs

 - Seasonal Sales Assistant - Part Time Seasonal Part Time - Superdry Bristol Cribbs Causeway - Closes: 30.11.19

 Took a look into the Sales Assistant role at Superdry and listen to our staff first-hand about what it’s like to work for Superdry.Find out more

-Learn about how our Supervisors support the day-to-day running of our stores and listen to what they say about the role.Find out more
+Learn about how our Floor Managers (the new name for Supervisors) support the day-to-day running of our stores and listen to what they say about the role.Find out more

 Assistant Store Manager